Where to buy Macramé Rope Cords in Malaysia

 Macramé Classes in Malaysia

 Even though we would love to conduct macramé classes in Malaysia, we simply do not have the time.
 So sorry to say that Green Daun does not teach macramé classes.
 We recommend you search on YouTube for simple macramé tutorials and learn from there.

 There are in fact a few people that teach modern macramé classes in Malaysia, but you need to look for them online.
 We only sell the materials for macramé making, including the macramé rings and rope.

 These are really hard to get, but from what we know, it is best to do your own dying process on the standard macramé rope.
 You simply need to get fabric dye and create your own colors in this process.

 At Green Daun craft shop, we only sell the standard macramé rope which is a beige or off white color.
 You can buy the original rope, then get some fabric dye and experiment on your own.
 We are sorry that we do not sell the fabric dyes.
 But you can check this list of craft shops in Petaling Jaya or KL.

 As this craft is flexible, you can use thick nylon cord, Chinese cord or even twisted cotton yard as a substitute for a macramé cord.
 This is common in Malaysia as it is really hard to find macramé rope here, so many makers will just resort to the alternative.

-But now, you know where to buy macramé rope cords in Malaysia, you can simply walk into our shop or even buy them from our online craft shop which will be launched at the end of the year.
+But now, you know where to buy macramé rope cords in Malaysia, you can simply walk into our craft shop in Petaling Jaya, Selangor.